E-commerce

 Mobile journey, test payment if possible

-Order confirmation and picking slip are consistent
+Order confirmation and packing slip consistent

 Operations

-Roles, moderation, message responses
+Roles, moderation, responses to messages

 On social media: